austinesmith/cdk-and-vuejs-in-s3/README.md

 This project uses the **AWS Cloud Development Kit** with Typescript to *leverage automation* with **Vue.js** as the target web application.

-The files included and instructions following automate the deployment of a publicly accessible Vue.js web application to an S3 bucket.
+The files included in this repository along with the following instructions will allow the reader to automate the deployment of a publicly accessible Vue.js web application to an S3 bucket.

 The purpose is to demonstrate the AWS best practice of **Operational Excellence** by performing *operations as code* as defined by the **AWS Well-Architected Framework**
 <br/>[Read: The 5 Pillars of the AWS Well Architected Framework](https://aws.amazon.com/blogs/apn/the-5-pillars-of-the-aws-well-architected-framework/)